-With the safety set in the "Fire" (F) position and with the hammer pulled back to the fully cocked position, the gun is now ready to fire.
-Never rely totally on the firearms mechanical "safety" device.
-The word "Safety" describes a firearms trigger block mechanism.
-This mechanical device is designed to place your firearm in a safer status.
-No Guarantee can be made that the firearm absolutely will not fire even if the safety is set on the "Safe" (S) position.
+WARNING: With the safety set in the "Fire" (F) position, the gun is now ready to fire.
+Never rely totally on the rifle's mechanical "safety" device.
+The word "Safety" describes a gun's trigger block mechanism.
+This mechanical device is designed to place your gun in a safer status.
+No guarantee can be made that the gun absolutely will not fire even if the safety is set in the "Safe" (S) position.
 Like any mechanical device, a "Safety" can sometimes fail.
 It can be jarred or inadvertently manipulated into an unsafe condition.
-Never test the safety while your firearm is loaded or at any time while it is pointed in an unsafe direction.
+Never test the safety while your rifle is loaded or at any time while it is pointed in an unsafe position.